Classic Dinner Rolls Recipe

 Kneading the Bun Dough

 Then push the dough over on itself.
-Once its folded over, push down and forwards with the palm of your hands.
+Once it’s folded over, push down and forward with the palm of your hands.

 Signs to Look for When Kneading Yeast Doughs

-Its kind of hard to explain but the dough will tell you when its been kneaded enough.
+It’s rather hard to explain but the dough will tell you when it’s been kneaded enough.
 I am certain the pictures will illustrate, but here are some old lady tips.
 As you knead your dough, it will become less sticky.
 The gluten will develop making your dough less like a heavy lump and more smooth and elastic.
 Most of the flour will incorporate itself into your dough from the counter.

-Eventually when you fold the dough over, it will no longer stick to the ball of dough.
+Eventually, when you fold the dough over, it will no longer stick to the ball of dough.
+You will also notice most of the flour you spread on the counter has been incorporated into the dough.
 This is when I quit kneading.
-Most the flour on the counter will be incorporated into the dough and the dough with smooth.

-Clean the large dough bowl and your dough covered hands.
-Grease the inside of the bowl with butter.
-Place the dough in the bowl with the smooth surface at the top.
-Don’t have a break for coffee or anything, but your dough will wait nicely while you wash your bowl with hot water, dry it and grease it very well with butter.
+Clean the large dough bowl and your dough-covered hands.
+Grease the inside sides of the bowl with butter, using a bit of plastic wrap or wax paper.
+Place the bun dough in the greased with the smooth surface at the top.

-Once your bowl is prepared.
-Place your mixed dough smooth top down into the bowl.
-Then flip it over to slightly grease the top.
-Check out the picture Figure 4.
-Notice how much smoother the dough is now then when I first began to knead it?
+Check out the picture in Figure 4.
+Notice how much smoother the dough is now than when I began to knead it?

-Cover with a clean towel and place in a warm place free from draft.
+Cover with a clean kitchen towel and place in a warm place free from drafts.
 You want your room to be warm.
-When my home is chilly I turn on the fireplace and put my bun dough on a chair a couple of feet in front of it.

 Let it rise for 2 hours.
-It will look really light and airy, I test mine with by poking it softly to see if the top comes back.
+The dough ball will look really light and airy, to check if it’s risen enough, poke the top of the dough softly to see if the top springs back.
 If it doesn’t its time to punch the dough.

-Then punch it in the middle.
+Punch the dough in the middle with your fist.
 Fold the sides up and over like when you were kneading it.
-If you notice the dough is even smoother and larger.
-Isn’t yeast wonderful?
+The dough will be even smoother and larger than when you first put it in the bowl.

-Cover with a towel and let rise for about one hour until it doubles in size.
+Cover with a clean towel in a warm spot away from any drafts and let rise for about one hour, until it doubles in size.

-To make old fashioned dinner rolls, you will need two 9″ by 13″ pans, or 3 cake pans greased well.
-This time instead of placing your buns a couple of inches apart, place them only 1 inch apart in the pan.
+To make old-fashioned dinner rolls, you will need two 9″ by 13″ pans or 3 cake pans greased well.
+Place the balls of dough 1 inch apart in the pans.
 That way when they rise the sides touch and you get the soft sides.

 How Big Should a Dinner Roll Be?

-My family wants their buns big.
-These ones end up about 3 to four inches across.
-If you want you buns smaller, just squeeze them off in bits about the size of an large egg, which will give you a bun about the size of an large apple.
+My family wants their buns big about 3 to four inches across.
+If you want your buns smaller, squeeze them off in bits about the size of a large egg.

-Again making sure to wash your hands.
+Again make sure to wash your hands.
 Scoop out a small bit of dough making sure the smooth side is on the top.

 Then pinch it with your hand as you see in the picture.
-Tuck the pinched off dough inside the bun and place on the pan.
+Tuck the pinched-off dough inside the bun to form small balls and place it on the baking sheet or baking dish.

-Once you buns are shaped and laid out on the pan, let them rise for two hours, or until double in bulk.
+Once your buns are shaped and laid out on the pan, let them rise for two hours, or until they double in bulk.

 Bake at 400F for 10-15 minutes.
 They will be golden brown.